 Director of Administrative Services

-Veronica Villanueva is the Executive Coordinator for Family Support Services.
+Veronica Villanueva is the Director of Administrative Services for Family Support Services.
 Veronica is originally from a small farming community 70 miles south of Amarillo.
 She has been a citizen of Amarillo since 1999.
 Ms. Villanueva is a former student of West Texas A&M University where she pursued a degree in Biology.
-Prior to joining the FSS family , Veronica was a team member of Animal Medical Center of Amarillo for over 19 years.
-Her lifelong passion for animals began at a very young age and guided her toward a science major and eventually her career in veterinary medicine.
-She began her career at Animal Medical Center as a Customer Service Representative then took educational courses to become a Certified Veterinarian Assistant.
-After several years, was offered the opportunity to lead the team as Hospital Manager.
+Prior to joining the FSS family, Veronica was in the veterinary field for over 19 years.
+She began her career as a Customer Service Representative then took educational courses to become a Certified Veterinarian Assistant.
+After several years, Veronica was offered the opportunity to lead the team as Hospital Manager.
 She thrived in providing service to clients while dispensing leadership to her teammates.
-Veronica also relished in customer service to the many clients she interacted with on a daily basis.
-She developed many friendships at her time at her previous position that made her the “go to gal” for clients and team members.
-She was fortunate to learn many interpersonal skills and the capabilities to handle high stress situations with professionalism and compassion.
+She was fortunate to learn many interpersonal skills and the capabilities to handle high-stress situations with professionalism and compassion.

 Veronica is a “people person” and loves meeting new folks and helping in projects both great and small.
-She believes building relationships is an important part of any business and enjoys meeting new faces and creating new friendships. “ I am always happy making new acquaintances and helping in any way possible.”
-Veronica is excited to be part of the FSS team and is honored to be part of such a great foundation in our community.
+She believes building relationships is an important part of any business and enjoys meeting new folks and creating new friendships.
+Veronica is honored to be part of the FSS team and is proud to be part of such a great establishment in our community.

 Crisis Services Director